Our best cash ISA rates

 If you're under the age of 65, you'll be able to contribute up to £12,000 per year to a cash ISA, but if you want to use the full £20,000 ISA allowance, the remaining £8,000 must go into either a stocks & shares ISA or another non-cash ISA.

-Those aged 65 and over can continue to use the full £20,000 allowance in a cash ISA.
+Those aged 65 and over can continue to use the full £20,000 allowance in a cash ISA as normal.

 Chancellor Rachel Reeves has announced cash ISA reforms from 2027.
 It’s worth exploring this type of savings account now to make the most of the current ISA allowance - especially as there are still interest rates above the base rate.
 This currently stands at 3.75%.